 Developing and implementing an acclimatization plan

 Acclimatization is defined as “the beneficial physiological adaptations that occur after gradual exposure to a hot environment.”
 Workers should gradually increase the time spent in heat and humidity over a two-week period.
-For new workers, exposure to heat should be only around 20 percent on day 1, increasing another 20 percent with each passing day on the job.
+For new workers, exposure to heat should begin at approximately 20% on day one, increasing by another 20% each day.

 Keeping workers hydrated

 Provide ample amounts of water and fluids throughout an outdoor shift.
 Workers should drink small amounts of water throughout the day before thirst sets in.
-NIOSH recommends that even in moderately hot conditions in which there is a medium level of activity, workers need to consume one cup of water every fifteen to twenty minutes.
+NIOSH recommends that even in moderately hot conditions in which there is a medium level of activity, workers consume one cup of water every 15 to 20 minutes.

 Encouraging appropriate clothing